tinkerhublbsce/Web-foundry-Resources/task1/README.md

-[https://www.instagram.com/accounts/login](https://www.instagram.com/accounts/login) (Open in incognito window)
+[instagram.com/accounts/login](https://www.instagram.com/accounts/login) (Open in incognito window)

 <img src="https://user-images.githubusercontent.com/57913645/132990888-08fd49bb-2634-4e33-825c-e2236678719c.png" width="75%">

+Here are the icons you need to build it [bit.ly/ig-assets](https://bit.ly/ig-assets)

 Try as much as you can to build it similar to this....